- Is my child the right age to play?

 Bats and helmets are provided for use during practices and games.

 - When is baseball season?

-- Baseball season starts at the end of March / beginning of April and finishes at the end of June.
-Playoffs for older children can run into July.
+- Regular baseball season starts at the end of March / beginning of April and finishes at the end of June.
+Playoffs for children 9 and over can run into July.